 Power Service Company

-Like the tree service companies listed above, power service companies do have the machinery and equipment necessary to reach great heights.
+Like the tree service companies listed above, power service companies, too, have the machinery and equipment necessary to reach great heights.

 The main issue here may be that their schedules are absolutely booked, as many power company service employees are on customer calls all day long.
 But it never hurts to ask, and if you can find one or flag one down as they move between jobs, your drone may be saved!